liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

     <liferay-ui:message key="welcome" />

-This key maps to the of the word "Welcome", in your translation of it to the user's locale.
+This key maps to the the word "Welcome", in your translation of it to the user's locale.
 Here is the `welcome` language key from Liferay's `Language.properties` file.